 The creation of the new collection reports of top selling items are pulled out of the PLM system from the previous month/season.

-In addition, the product manager will provide in the so called “kick off meeting” the briefing of the new trends and themes from the latest runways.
+In addition, the product manager will provide the briefing of the new trends and themes from the latest runways in the so called “kick-off meeting.”

 According to the target group, the collection will be developed.